mle12/FashionMnist-capstone-project/README.md

 Capstone Project- Fashion MNIST Clothing Classification

- The ability to classify images correctly is particularly useful in the world of e commerce.
+ The ability to classify images correctly is particularly useful in the world of E-commerce.
 Computer vision models can be used in similarity search where site visitors are given exact or similar matches to what they have searched for.
 This in turn can prolong the engagement of visitors and increase sales.
 Automatic image tagging is also a useful application enabling clothing to be correctly labelled and found on websites with large and extensive inventory.

 The task of this project is to develop a Machine Learning model to correctly classify photos of clothing.
 The model will be trained on the well known Fashion MNIST dataset.
 This comprises 60000 photos that will be used for the training dataset and 10000 images for the test dataset.
 The photos are 28X28 pixel grayscale images of 10 types of clothing belonging to the following categories